 Henley & Partners is recognized as the world's leading experts in private residence planning.
 We work with the world's top locations for private residence in terms of business environment, the possibility of acquiring citizenship, and quality of life.

 Wealthy individuals and families can enjoy considerable advantages, asset protection, and tax savings by intelligently structuring their international acquisition and holding of real estate.
-Henley Estates provides professional advice that is essential to the purchase, structuring, and sale of real estate worldwide.
+Henley & Partners Real Estate provides professional advice that is essential to the purchase, structuring, and sale of real estate worldwide.
 This involves national property law, tax law, and the highly complex area of international private law.
 These services are particularly relevant to clients who are resident or domiciled in one country and who would like to acquire real estate in another country.

 Several important elements must be considered when deciding to acquire a house or apartment in a foreign country.
 With regard to tax and estate planning, the following points need to be considered in particular: